GH graduate who built dressmaking firm with 23 workers to train youth for free

 KTU Graduate Nana Owusu Dankwa Who Built Okrakyi Trends With 23 Workers To Train Youth For Free

-- Nana Owusu Dankwa, a Ghanaian graduate, has transformed his startup, Okratyi Trends, into a successful brand with 23 employees
+- Nana Owusu Dankwa, a Ghanaian graduate, has transformed his startup, Okrakyi Trends, into a successful brand with 23 employees

 - Now, he aims to give back to society by offering free training in their craft to Ghanaian youth, with the goal of equipping them with employable and entrepreneurial skills